 Less than a year ago, I had the opportunity to witness Sir András Schiff in an orchestral concert, where he played Beethoven’s Piano Concerto No.5.
 Now, there was a chance to hear him in a solo recital, in the context of the “Schaffhauser Meisterkonzerte“, in the church St.Johann in Schaffhausen, at the Rhine.
 For this concert, a podium was erected at the back wall of the big church.
 The big organ prospect dominates the back wall of the church.
 The nave is gothic in its structure, but decorations in other styles now prevail.
 The organ is neo-Gothic.
 The benches in the church had been inverted to face the podium.
 The concert was very well-attended, but not sold out.

-The stage featured Schiff’s favorite concert grand, a Bösendorfer 280VC, the instrument he already played in the Beethoven concerto last year.
+The stage featured Schiff’s favorite concert grand, a Bösendorfer 280VC, the instrument he already played in the Beethoven concerto last year, in Zurich.

 Sir András Schiff is known as a very careful, diligent artist.
 Whoever has witnessed the artist in a masterclass (as can be followed on YouTube) can testify how much he values extreme subtleties in articulation and dynamics, down to the relative weight of every finger in chords, or of every figure in a complex piano score: he is a true master in dynamic differentiation, of careful playing.

-The other aspect which I should mention is that he would be the very last artist to play an inconsiderate or unreflected phrase: his lecture series on the Beethoven piano sonatas (e.g., the one he gave 2004 – 2006 at Wigmore Hall in London) give a vivid testimony, of how thoughtfully, how reflected (rather than spontaneously) he approaches piano music.
+The other aspect which I should mention is that he would be the very last artist to play an inconsiderate or unreflected phrase: his lecture series on the Beethoven piano sonatas (e.g., the one he gave 2004 – 2006 at Wigmore Hall in London) give a vivid testimony of how thoughtfully, how reflectedly (rather than spontaneously) he approaches piano music.